 All 12 circular concrete shells have a consistent wall thickness of 30 cm and are narrowed in pairs to a 25 cm wide reinforced concrete column on the inside.
 All the circular reinforced concrete structures reach a uniform height of 13.50 m.
 The concrete sectional joint is consistently planned at 8.45 m and has been designed with the panel combination for the construction company by the engineering department.

-The highest reinforced concrete half shells reach over 13 m in the air.
+The highest reinforced half rounded concrete walls reach over 13 m in the air.
 In compliance with the particularly pronounced occupational safety and accident prevention regulations in France, all provisions have been followed by PASCHAL in the formwork and equipment plans.

 The Multip - Multi-functional working platform is exceptional as a secure and protected working and concreting platform.